 The Mate 9 still has EMUI, but it’s version 5, and it has been refined.
 Huawei tells us it’s the company’s biggest software revision to date, with more than 400 alterations, many of which remove older elements we didn’t like.
-The great news is it’s built over Android 7.0 Nougat, and our review phone has the November 2016 Android security patch installed, so it’s about as up to date as Android phones can get.
+The great news is it’s built over Android 7.0 Nougat, and our review phone has the newest Android security patch installed, so it’s about as up to date as Android phones can get.

 Huawei was always a great fan of spreading apps across multiple home screens, Apple-style, rather than giving Android users an app drawer.
 Rejoice, Android purists, because the Mate 9 has an app drawer.
 It’s an option hidden in the menu system, but it’s there.
 Personally, I’ve never had a problem with putting apps on home screens, but having the chance to clear them, highlight key apps, and show off some cool wallpaper is great.